-2) UNREALISTIC TIMELINES: The city has not determined a schedule for dealing with complications: the sensitive Con Ed line, the time it takes for landfill settling on top of earlier, uneven landfill, complications of dealing with contaminated soil in the park as it is dug up, not being able to pour landfill into the space on windy days (which is most days in New York).
+2) UNREALISTIC TIMELINES: The city has not determined a schedule for dealing with complications: the sensitive Con Ed line, the time it takes for landfill settling on top of the original, uneven landfill, complications of dealing with contaminated soil in the park as it is dug up, not being able to pour fill into the space on windy days (which is most days in New York).
 Are there significant penalties as well as rewards built into the contracts?
-Even if the city did know how much time these complications would realistically take, New York is bad at finishing things anywhere near on time (see number 2), and this is a giant project.
+Even if the city did know how much time these complications would realistically take, New York is bad at finishing things anywhere near on time, and this is a giant project.
 We’re looking at many many years with a park that will be a noisy filthy construction zone.

 3) INADEQUATE AND UNREADY ALTERNATIVES: The city is supposed to provide mitigation—alternate spaces—but what they’ve planned so far is pitiful and inadequate for a low-income, densely populated neighborhood.
 Nearby decent-sized parks Seward Park and Tompkins Square Park, are already crowded.

 There are few ball fields nearby to replace the many in East River Park.
 There is no greenway for bikes and walkers and people who want to sit.
 There are no picnic and BBQ areas nearby to substitute for East River Park as a social hub in the neighborhood.